mendoza-git/jao-ventures/README.md

 ## Home
 ### Fueling Innovation Through Investment
-Welcome to JAO Investment Group, where we specialize in creating opportunities and maximizing value through strategic property investments.
+Welcome to JAO1 Ventures, where we specialize in creating opportunities and maximizing value through strategic property investments.

 ## Services
 ### Our Services